PFET Program in Rural Surgery

 Dr Ben Green, FRACS - Chair, BreastSurgANZ PFT Committee & BreastSurgANZ Representative

-Mr Julian Speight, FRACS - NZAGS President & New Zealand Representative
+Mr Julian Speight, FRACS - NZAGS Immediate Past President & New Zealand Representative

 Mr Iain Thomson, FRACS - ANZGOSA Representative

 The GSA Board of Directors has approved the Training Fee of $2,500 (inc GST) for the 2022 PFET Program in Rural Surgery, for Trainees not in a Training Unit accredited by ANZES, ANZGOSA, ANZHPBA, BreastSurgANZ, or CSSANZ.
 A 10% Administration Fee is payable for Trainees not in Clinical Training.

 Where a Trainees is allocated for one (1) year to a Training Unit accredited by ANZES, ANZGOSA, ANZHPBA, BreastSurgANZ, or CSSANZ, the applicable Training Board or Committee is responsible for the determination of fees as well as the invoicing and collection of fees.
 All enquiries regarding fees must be submitted to the applicable Training Board or Committee.

 For all Rural Training Program queries, please contact:

 Executive Officer - PFET